Henry Dearborn: War of 1812

 On August 9, while General William Hull was expecting a diversionary attack by Dearborn in the Niagara area, the latter was still at his headquarters at Greenbush, just outside of Albany, and was having great difficulty amassing troops for the coming offensive in Canada.
 At this time George Prévost had sent British Colonel Edward Baynes to negotiate a temporary armistice with Dearborn.
 Dearborn learned that Lord Liverpool was giving the American government time to respond.
 Lacking the means to adequately engage the British in Canada, Dearborn was not eager for battle, welcomed the delay, and rushed news of the armistice to Madison for approval.
 In the meantime Dearborn gave orders to General Van Rensselaer to avoid any engagements along the Niagara.
 The truce, however, was short-lived when on August 15 Madison repudiated Dearborn's agreement and orders were issued to renew the offensive.

 Dearborn prepared plans for simultaneous assaults on Montreal, Kingston, Fort Niagara, and Amherstburg, but the execution was imperfect.
 A half-hearted advance into Lower Canada in November 1812 simply collapsed after a very minor engagement at the Battle of Lacolle Mills.
 Some scholars believe that Dearborn also did not move quickly enough to provide sufficient troops to defend Detroit.
 Hull, without firing a shot, surrendered the city to British General Isaac Brock.
 Hull was court-martialed and sentenced to death, but the sentence was commuted.
 Dearborn headed the court martial.

 On April 27, 1813, American forces on Lake Ontario under Dearborn and Commodore Isaac Chauncey gained success at the Battle of York, occupying the town for several days and capturing many guns and stores.
 Thereafter the American army was transported across the lake in Chauncey's ships to Fort Niagara.
-Dearborn assembled 4,500 troops at Fort Niagara and planned to attack Fort George next, and entrusted the attack to Colonel Winfield Scott, but his army required rest and reorganisation.
+Dearborn assembled 4,500 troops at Fort Niagara and planned to attack Fort George next, and entrusted the attack to Colonel Winfield Scott, but his army required rest and reorganization.
 No preparations had been made to accommodate the troops at Fort Niagara, and they suffered considerable shortages and privations for several days.

 Although Dearborn had minor successes at the capture of York (now Toronto) on April 27, 1813, and at the capture of Fort George on May 27, 1813, his command was, for the most part, ineffective.
 He was recalled from the frontier on July 6, 1813, and reassigned to an administrative command in New York City, and married his third wife, Sarah Bowdoin.